lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-02-14-Contradiction.md

 tags: [logic, Bertrand Russell, philosophy]
 ---

-That logic should be [free from contradiction](https://plato.stanford.edu/entries/contradiction/#) probably its most basic principle, dating back to Aristotle.
+That logic should be [free from contradiction](https://plato.stanford.edu/entries/contradiction/#) is probably its most fundamental principle, dating back to Aristotle.
 As described [last time]({% post_url 2024-01-31-Russells_Paradox %}), the emergence of a contradiction in set theory – in the form of Russell's paradox – was catastrophic.
 Few question the claim that no statement can be both true and false at the same time.
 But the law of contradiction is widely associated with something else, the [*principle of explosion*](https://plato.stanford.edu/entries/logic-paraconsistent/#BrieHistExContQuod):
 *ex contradictione quodlibet*, a contradiction implies everything.
 This principle has been disputed.
-One can formulate predicate logic without it (it's called *minimal logic*).
+One can formulate predicate logic without it:
+*minimal logic*.
 And allegedly a student challenged Bertrand Russell by saying "suppose 1=0; prove that you are the Pope".
-Russell is said to have replied that if 1=0 then 2=1 and therefore the 2-element set containing himself and the Pope actually contains one element.
+Russell is said to have replied that if 1=0 then 2=1 and therefore the 2-element set consisting of himself and the Pope actually contains only one element.
 It's an amusing tale, but is the argument rigorous?

 ### Origins